ThatOneMushroomGuy

 It's good to see that you've experimented with complex leaf structures but remember not to skip construction steps when approaching these more intricate structures.

-This structure is looser than it could be, because you skipped some construction steps and tried to capture the complex form of the structure right away, instead of constructing each individual arm with the leaf construction method and only then connecting them together.
+This structure is looser than it could be, because you skipped construction steps and tried to capture the complex form of the structure right away, instead of constructing each individual arm with the leaf construction method, starting with the flow line and only then connecting them together.
 Even though leaves are single entities they can still made be made up of several parts.

 Branches